 Well-intentioned resolutions will fall flat in the face of stiff restraining forces without character and social reinforcements.

 Every organization and individual struggles to gain and maintain alignment with core values, ethics, and principles.
 Whatever our professed personal and organizational beliefs, we all face restraining forces, opposition, and challenges - and these sometimes cause us to do things that are contrary to our stated missions, intentions, and resolutions.
-We may think that we can change deeply imbedded habits and patterns simply by making new resolutions or goals only to find that old habits die hard and that in spite of good intentions and social promises, familiar patterns carry over from year to year.
+We may think that we can change deeply embedded habits and patterns simply by making new resolutions or goals only to find that old habits die hard and that in spite of good intentions and social promises, familiar patterns carry over from year to year.

 We often make two mistakes with regard to New Year's resolutions: